Nils Melzer: Assessment of Julian Assange's confinement

 The Swedish prosecutor announced that the investigation had been dropped as of 19 November 2019.

 One of the women interviewed by Melzer later criticised him and demanded his resignation.
 She said that by defining how a "proper rape-victim" would have to act, Melzer was engaging in victim blaming and that his report was partially "untrue and defamatory".

 In a January 2020 interview, Melzer said he had never seen a comparable case where a person was subjected to nine years of a preliminary investigation for rape without charges being filed.
 He said Assange's lawyers made more than 30 offers to arrange for Assange to visit Sweden in exchange for a guarantee that he would not be extradited to the U.S. and described such diplomatic assurances as routine international practice.
 Melzer made various criticisms of the Swedish prosecutors, including for changing one of the women's statements without her involvement in order to make it sound like a possible rape.
 Melzer said that the Swedish rape investigation was an abuse of process aimed at pushing Assange into a position from which he was unable to defend himself.
+Melzer sent an official letter to Sweden listing fifty indications that there had been serious procedural violations in its treatment of Assange.

+In a 2021 interview, Melzer said Assange's case showed "how fragile the rule of law is in the western world. ...
+Whether you like or hate Julian, if we allow telling the truth about government misconduct to become a crime, the powerful will be left completely unchallenged".

+The Trial of Julian Assange: a Story of Persecution

 Melzer's book, The Trial of Julian Assange: a Story of Persecution was published by Verso Books in February 2022.
 It recounts his investigation of Assange's case.
+In the book, Melzer wrote that Assange's treatment "exposes a fundamental systemic failure that severely undermines the integrity of our democratic, rule-of-law institutions.".
+Matthias von Hein wrote that the book "raises strong doubts about the strength of our justice system in the face of powerful interests that manipulate and abuse it".
+In relation to the Swedish investigation, von Hein wrote that "Melzer meticulously describes how the Swedish judiciary portrayed Julian Assange as a rapist for years, without giving him the chance to respond".